spencerkohan/neo4ji/README.md

 **Notes on behavior**

-- calling 'create' will always create a new instance, overwriting any existing instance
+- calling <code>create</code> will always create a new instance, overwriting any existing instance
-- calling 'start' will create an instance if none exists
+- calling <code>start</code> will create an instance if none exists
 - everything is done synchronously
+- the initial usage of the command line tool or the module will fetch the neo4j tarball from neo4j.org, so it may take a while
+- calling <code>neo4ji.instance()</code> calls <code>start</code>, so it is garonteed to return an initialized instance